bleaktwig/yuadrem-wiki/docs/kins/imate.md

 ## Origins and history
 After the Schism, imates were left without the canopy of Om to protect them.
 As such, they settled south of the Turtle Sea, surviving the 40-Year Famine thanks to the abundant flora of the area.
 These settlements were short lived, however, as after recovering from the famine, gats took to hunting imates en masse, sparking the Babaian Genocide.

 The imates that survived continued migrating south, settling in a variety of regions on the southernmost reaches of Yuadrem.
-Many gained an affinity with the yellow god-tree Uld, who lives in the Wildlands.
+Many gained an affinity with the yellow godtree Uld, who lives in the Wildlands.
 Others migrated to the southernmost points of the continent, and a large group to the Ironlakes Islands.

 Contact was lost with most of the groups after The Penance.
 No signs of imates were sign up until 731 A.S., when they sailed in ships from Gronselar<!-- TODO.
 Link. -->, towards the islands of the Turtle Sea.
 They expelled the humes in the Lesser Omian War<!-- TODO.
 Link. -->, reclaiming their historic territory around Om.
 Over time, however, many refused this conflict, and settled in the territories surrounding the sea.